VASPsol/VASPsol/README.md

+# VASPsol++: A framework for implementing complex continuum fluid models in VASP density functional theory calculations

 VASPsol++ is a framework for implementing complex continuum fluid models within density functional theory calculations performed using the Vienna Ab initio Simulation Package (VASP).
 It is being actively developed within the Plaisance group at Louisiana State University and has its origins in the VASPsol code developed in the Hennig group at the University of Florida.

 VASPsol++ adds a nonlocal and nonlinear implicit electrolyte model to the linear polarizable continuum model contained in the original VASPsol code.
 Additionally, it is written in a modular format that allows for easy addition of any new continuum solvation models that are developed in the future.

-# Key features of the nonlinear+nonlocal model
+## Key features of the nonlinear+nonlocal model

 * Nonlinear dielectric and ionic responses to model the high electric fields present at charged electrodes
 * Uses a nonlocal cavity definition to prevent unphysical electrolyte leakage into small regions and to allow for separate dielectric and ionic cavities